4 Virginia legislative candidates, including ex-congressman, are accused of violence against women

 Challenger Lashrecse Aird generally avoided discussing Morrissey’s personal life, even as his estranged wife leveled charges that he had physically assaulted and emotionally abused her.
 Morrissey has strenuously denied the allegations in multiple AP interviews.

-Garrett, too, denies the allegations made by his estranged wife.
+Garrett, too, denies the allegations made by his estranged wife, which have been extensively covered by The Daily Progress.
 She claims in court documents that Garrett pulled her hair, pinned her to the ground, punched holes in the walls, struck her in the head on at least two occasions and threatened suicide multiple times to “exert emotional control” over her.
-He also denies her claim that he strangled her on Mother’s Day in 2018, but he acknowledges in court documents that he began participating in Alcoholics Anonymous weeks later.
+He also denies her claim that he choked her on Mother’s Day in 2018, but he acknowledges in court documents that he began participating in Alcoholics Anonymous weeks later.
 He accuses his wife of having an uncontrollable temper and claims she once flew into a rage and kicked in a door while he “essentially hid in my older children’s room.”

 Jason Seiden, Flanna Garrett’s attorney, declined to comment on the divorce battle, which began in 2019 and remains unresolved, but said his client denies Tom Garrett’s allegations.